 - PilotlessTM Mechanical PTO clutch assemblies are often seen used in applications that require in-line or side loading.
 These PTO clutches have no direct loading to the engine crankshaft reducing wear on main bearings.
 It is also available in an Over-the-Shaft model with air or hydraulic actuation.

 - Type 2 PTO clutches offer a high sideload capacity in a small footprint.
 They offer a range of benefits for heavy-duty operations.
 Characteristics include a self-adjusting clutch, remote engagement, and air or hydraulic actuation.

 - Type 1 PTO clutches are ideal for heavy operation because their roller bearings are large and have a sheave mounted between them.
 This makes it easier to realize the maximum potential of the equipment.
 They are mechanically, hydraulically or pneumatically actuated.
 Type 1 PTO clutches feature side-load capacities up to 4 times greater than Type 2 PTOs.

-To learn more about The Differences and Benefits of Type 1 and Type 2 PTO Clutches, click here.
+Learn more about the differences and benefits of Type 1 and Type 2 PTO clutches today.